qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

    	modImplementation "curse.maven:immersive-portals-mod:2936532"
    ```

    `curse.maven` tells it to use the CurseMaven plugin, `immersive-portals-mod` is the mod id on Curse, and `2936532` is the file id.
+You can use `modCompileOnly` for optional dependency.

 4. Rerun gradle sync from your IDE and you should be able to access `Portal` class from `com.qouteall.immersive_portals.portal`.
 Or any other class in this mod.